Azure/simdem/README.md

-This project provides ways to write tutorials that then become interactive demo's.
-When running in 'tutorial' mode the user is taken through the tutorial document one section at a time, but when code snippets are encountered the user interacts with the application and the commands are run live.
+This project provides ways to write tutorials in markdown that then become interactive demo's and automated tests.
+You can run in a number of different modes:

-When run in a 'simulation' mode the application emulates the human interaction parts of running the demo live so that you can concentrate on explaining what is happening, while still being able to go off-script in response to questions and the need for further exploration.
+  * Tutorial: Displays the descriptive text of the tutorial and pauses at code blocks to allow user interaction.
+  * Simulate: Does not disply the descriptive text, but pauses at each code block.
+When the user hits a key the command is "typed", a second keypress executes the command.
+  * Test: Runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct.
+  * Auto: allows any of the above modes to be run but without user interaction

 # Try it Out